tomirio619/Midori/README.md

-# Midori
+# Midori128

-This repository contains a Python implementation ofthe Midori 128 bit block cipher.
+This repository contains both a Python reference implementation of the Midori 128 bit block cipher and a hardware design written in VHDL.
-In addition, it also contains a hardware designed of this cipher, implemented in VHDL.

-To be able to run the VHDL project on Windows, you need to have the following things installed
+To be able to run the VHDL project on Windows, you need to have the following things installed:

-* CMake, can be found [here](https://cmake.org/download/).
-Also make sure that the corresponding `bin` folder (default location is `C:\Program Files (x86)\CMake\bin`) is added to your `PATH` variable, as we will need to invoke this utility from the command line later on.
+* Make, can be installed through [Cygwin](https://www.cygwin.com/).
+Make sure to add the `bin` folder (default location is `C:\cygwin\bin`) to your `PATH` variable, as we will need to invoke the make utility from the command line later on.

 * GHDL, can be found [here](https://github.com/tgingold/ghdl/releases).
 Also add the `bin` folder to your path (default location is `C:\Program Files (x86)\ghdl-x.yz\bin`, where `x.yz` corresponds to the version you are using).